Alifast22/Car-rental-system/README.md

       •	Wedding decoration preferences will be provided by user.
       •	User will enter rough estimate of kilometers.
 (Price and discounted on the distance need)

+## All modules combined together in a single file named "wheels4wheels.c"